- If you’re single and have little or no debt, consider the cost of final (funeral) expenses in case you were to die.

 Term insurance is like renting a house.
 You pay premiums for the

-specified term of the plan and receive insurance coverage during that
+specified term of the policy and receive insurance coverage during that

 time.
-At the end of the term, depending on the plan, you may have to
+At the end of the term, depending on the policy, you may have to

 re-qualify for coverage or renew it at a higher rate if you wish to